Religion and me (2)

 The solution became clear: the library!
 It was not just filled with religious books, but with the Encyclopedia Britannica and other very comprehensive works of knowledge.
 I would usually find the bible or a catechism on the table laid out for me in the library, with little pieces of paper indicating passages I should read.
 But I would quickly move on to the encyclopedias and spend most of my time with them.
 That’s where the troublesome questions came from.

 One day I entered the library and was shocked to find my beloved encyclopedias had disappeared.
 A quick search revealed that they had been moved to the top shelf in the corner of the room.
 Clever!
-But the priests, eager to curb my thirst for secular knowledge, neglected to anticipate the quick solutions I would find: a chair.
+But the priests, eager to curb my thirst for secular knowledge, neglected to anticipate the solution I would find: a chair.
 I would use it to reach the books, and continued reading them as before.
 My questions remained embarrassing, and at some stage my free access to the library was rescinded.
 In compensation I was given a private copy of the King James bible, to educate me properly.
 It, again, was filled with little markers showing me passages which I was urged to read.

 Still the embarrassing questions kept coming.
 Does God really condemn a person to an afterlife of eternal fire and suffering for the crime of eating meat on a Friday (which at the time was a “mortal sin”)?
 Did God really kill all the Egyptian babies for the sins of the Pharaoh?
 Did God lead the Israelites in attacks on entire towns and countries, where they killed everyone?
 And finally: would the Hindus who surrounded us outside the walls of the school all go to hell, because they believed in the wrong god(s)?